-Since the inception of UCLA Social Enterprise Academy (SEA), over 75 not-for-profit (NFP) companies have worked alongside students to develop new revenue generating ideas within the frameworks of our current 20-week program.
+Since the inception of UCLA Social Enterprise Academy (SEA), over 100 not-for-profit (NFP) companies have worked alongside students to develop new revenue generating ideas within the frameworks of our current 20-week program.
 Regardless of the size or complexity of the new venture, SEA staff understand the difficulties of implementing new projects when resources are tight.
-Therefore, in the fall of 2020, we are hosting Phase 2 Accelerator for graduates of our basic Academy.
+Therefore, in the fall of 2020, we began hosting a Phase 2 "Accelerator" for selected graduates of our basic Academy.

-The product of an innovative partnership between UCLA, the Academies for Social Entrepreneurship (ASE), and Startup UCLA, the SEA Accelerator Program will provide the six NFPs selected to participate with custom coaching to secure the financial and operational resources need to implement their social venture.
-The program will provide mentoring in venture implementation from selected UCLA alumni and members of the broader entrepreneurial communities, direct access to investors, human capital in the form of student consultants, and a multitude of resources from Startup UCLA to within a 10-week program beginning in early October and completing in mid-December.
+The product of an innovative partnership between UCLA, the Academies for Social Entrepreneurship (ASE), and Startup UCLA, the SEA Accelerator Program provides those selected to participate with custom coaching to secure the financial and operational resources need to implement their social venture.
+The program provides mentoring in venture implementation from selected UCLA alumni and members of the broader entrepreneurial communities, direct access to investors, human capital in the form of student consultants, and a multitude of resources from Startup UCLA within a 10-week program beginning in early October and completing in mid-December.

-The components of the SEA Accelerator Program will be:
+The components of the SEA Accelerator Program are:

 Ø At least three evening session cohort gatherings (“CoLabs) to provide information on topics of shared interest and the opportunity to cross-pollinate.

 Ø A mentor, who will be experienced either within your specific industry or a “process” specialist (think human resource, logistics, market research financing etc) to guide the implementation process.